DanielFGray/reactblog/content/posts/async-await.md

 ---

-There are two possible ways to deal with error handling in async/await, one involves wrapping chunks if your code in try/catch blocks:
+There are two ways to deal with error handling in async/await, one involves wrapping chunks if your code in try/catch blocks:

 ``` javascript
 const writeFiles = async (file, data) => {